2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 (Keller’s Analysis: Not much crowd reaction here, including during Natalya’s promo all the way to Rousey’s return and the beatdown.
 Fans weren’t especially sympathetic to Natalya and, perhaps most ominously, didn’t react much to the surprise return of Rousey.)

--Jey crossed paths with Sami.
+-Jey crossed paths with Sami in the parking garage.
 Sami said Reigns won’t let him forget what Jey did at the Rumble.
 He said he hadn’t had a chance to tell him yet that it meant the world to him.
 He said they’re eight days away from something huge, which he said Jey has wanted to see on some level for a long time.
 He said Reigns is going down and he told Jey he doesn’t have to go down with the ship and there’s a way out for him.
 He said he wanted him to know one thing: “I acknowledge you.”
 He offered a fist bump.
 Jey told him he better leave.
 He looked around and then fist-bumped Sami.
 Some fans cheered.

 (Keller’s Analysis: I’m not a fan of Jey looking around to be sure no one saw them before the fist-bump, even though there’s a camera three feet from him airing everything happening live to the world.) [c]